 - Legal liability cover.
 Some cards also provide legal liability cover which can settle or defend a claim in case of bodily harm or damage of property caused to someone other than cardholder.

-What should I be wary of?
+What should I be wary of when comparing complimentary insurance?

 Some of the other factors you’ll want to take into account with complimentary credit card travel insurance include:

 - Length of travel.
 Most credit card complimentary travel insurance policies will cover trips of between three and six months in length.
 Make sure you consider the specific coverage length offered by your card when you first start planning your trip.
 If you plan to travel for longer, you may be able to request an extension (for a fee).
-Alternatively, you could be insurance outright so that you're covered for the whole trip.

 - Levels of coverage.
 Some credit card companies provide travel insurance for several cards, and offer different levels of coverage based on the account you have.
 For example, St.George complimentary travel insurance is available for up to six months with an Amplify Signature or Vertigo Platinum card, while it's only available for up to three months on an Amplify Platinum card.
 Different claim limits and excesses may also apply, so make sure you check what level of coverage your card offers when referring to the insurance policy booklet.